galbi101/jquery-whenall/README.md

 		// Called when all promises are resolved
 	})
 	.fail(function() {
+		/*
-		// Called when all promises have a final state (resolved/rejected), and at least one of them is rejected })
+		 Called when all promises have a final state (resolved/rejected), and at least one of them is rejected.
+		 */
+	})
 	.always(function() {
 		// Called when all promises have a final state (resolved/rejected) })
 	.progress(function() {
 		/*
-		 Initially called when all promises are either resolved/rejected/notified a "progress" by deferred.notify().
+		 Initially called when at least one promise notified a "progress" by deferred.notify(), and all other promises are either resolved/rejected/progressed.
 		 After that, this callback will continue to be invoked for each individual pending promise "progress" notification, until all of them are finalized.
 		 */
 	});
 ```